jon-mccormack/ds18x20-pico-mqtt/README.md

 ## Running

-To run the project, copy the built `ds18x20-pico-mqtt.uf2` (in the `/build` directory) file over to your Pico; ensure your Pico is in USB Mass Storage mode by holding the BOOTSEL button when powering up.
+To run the project, copy the built `ds18x20-pico-mqtt.uf2` (in the `/build` directory) binary over to your Pico; ensure your Pico is in USB Mass Storage mode by holding the BOOTSEL button when powering up.

-Once copied, the Pico will run our applicaiton.
+The Pico will run the binary once it restarts.

 ## Debugging

-You can use USB Serial (minicom) to view the standard output of our program running on the Pico.
+You can use USB Serial (minicom) to view the standard output of the app running on the Pico.

-Run `minicom -b 115200 -o -D /dev/ttyACM0` from the host that the Pico is plugged into.
+Run `minicom -b 115200 -o -D /dev/ttyACM0` from the host that the Pico is connected to.
 Note, minicom must be installed for this to work (`sudo apt-get install minicom`).
 If using VS Code, you can run the task "Monitor Pico's USB serial output" instead to monitor the standard output.